Reed-Carter/Emissions-by-Country/README.md

 <br>

 [Ruben](https://github.com/rgiosa10) performed profiling, cleaning and transformations on the [World Energy Consumption](https://www.kaggle.com/datasets/pralabhpoudel/world-energy-consumption) to compile both the `fct_gdp` and `fct_consump` tables.
 Upon completion it was loaded to BigQuery.
-Ruben was also the lead for authoring the `README.md`
+He also owned and authored the `README.md`.

 <br>